Release-Candidate/tzolkin-calendar/README.md

 ##### Set Tzolk’in Dates

 You can set the `Tzolkin` instance to a Tzolk’in Date using it's constructor.
-The construcotr takes the Tzolk’in day number (between 1 and 13 including 1 and 13) and either a Tzolk’in day name or the number of the Tzolk’in day name (between 1 and 20 , including 1 and 20).
+The constructor takes the Tzolk’in day number (between 1 and 13 including 1 and 13) and either a Tzolk’in day name or the number of the Tzolk’in day name (between 1 and 20 , including 1 and 20).

 To get a dictionary of Tzolk’in day names and numbers, look at `tzolkin.day_names`.